Hypertoric varieties, $W$-Hilbert schemes, and Coulomb branches: Introduction

-\textbf{Towards a hyperk\"ahler structure on $\Hilb^W_\mu (X)$.} Our interest in $\Hilb^W_\mu (X)$ was motivated (originally without knowledge of a connection to Coulomb branches) by a construction of complete non-compact hyperk\"ahler (real) $4$-manifolds with ALF asymptotics of dihedral type (a.k.a.\ $D_k$ ALF metrics) from $\Z_2$--invariant ALF spaces of cyclic type and the simplest dihedral ALF space, the Atiyah-Hitchin metric.
-This construction was suggested by Sen \cite{Sen} in the physics literature and recently made rigorous by Schroers and Singer \cite{SS} (similar ideas were implemented in the compact setting by the second-named author \cite{Fos}).
-A natural question is whether this construction can be generalised to higher dimensions.
-Indeed, for smooth $X$ we expect $\Hilb_\mu^W(X)$ to carry a natural complete QALF hyperk\"ahler metric (QALF stands for ``quasi asymptotically locally flat", the precise definition of which we leave to a future work).
-Furthermore, we expect that all complete QALF hyperk\"ahler manifolds arise this way.
 In this paper we take first steps towards verifying these conjectures.
 First of all, it is almost automatic to define a singular model of the twistor space of $\Hilb_\mu^W(X)$: one applies the functor $\Hilb_\mu^W$ to the fibres of the singular model of the twistor space of $X$.
 This should give a hyperk\"ahler metric on an appropriate space of sections of the twistor space, which we would like to identify with $\Hilb_\mu^W(X)$.
 Proving this identification directly is hopeless, as is proving the completeness of the metric.
-Our main contribution is in showing that in the case of strongly $W$-invariant hypertoric varieties this putative complete hyperk\"ahler metric on $\Hilb_\mu^W(X)$ should arise as the natural metric on a moduli space of solutions to {\em modified}\footnote{The modification arises by changing the flat hyperk\"ahler structure on the space of $\R^3$-invariant connections on $I\times \R^{3}$.} Nahm's equations.
+Our main contribution is in showing that this putative complete hyperk\"ahler metric on $\Hilb_\mu^W(X)$ should arise as the natural metric on a moduli space of solutions to {\em modified}\footnote{The modification arises by changing the flat hyperk\"ahler structure on the space of $\R^3$-invariant connections on $I\times \R^{3}$.} Nahm's equations.
 The solutions are defined on an interval, with poles at both ends and a discontinuity in the middle.
 The discontinuity is described by another object we associate to a strongly $W$-invariant hypertoric variety: a {\em hyperspherical variety} $M_G(X)$.
-Here $G$ is a connected reductive algebraic group canonically associated to $(T,W)$, and $M_G(X)$ is a normal affine $G\times G$-Hamiltonian variety of dimension $2\dim G$ such that the generic orbit of a Borel subgroup of $G\times G$ is Lagrangian.
-Both $X$ and $\Hilb^W_\mu(X)$ are subvarieties of $M_G(X)$.
-Moreover $X/W$ parametrises closed $G\times G$-orbits in $M_G(X)$, while $\Hilb^W_\mu(X)$ parametrises orbits of maximal dimension (equal to $2\dim G-\rank G$).
+Here $G$ is a connected reductive algebraic group canonically associated to $(T,W)$, and $M_G(X)$ is a normal affine $G\times G$-Hamiltonian variety of dimension $2\dim G$ such that $\cx[M_G(X)]^{G\times G}\simeq \cx[\h]^W$.
+Moreover, $\Hilb^W_\mu(X)$ is naturally a subvariety of $M_G(X)$.
+The variety $M_G(X)$ generalises $T^\ast\Mat_{n,n}(\C)$ with its natural $U(n)\times U(n)$-action.
 We construct a twistor space for $M_G(X)$ and show that this defines a pseudo-hyperk\"ahler manifold with a tri-Hamiltonian $K\times K$-action ($K$ is the maximal compact subgroup of $G$), which can be used to define the above moduli space of solutions to modified Nahm's equations.
 Thus statements about existence and completeness of a natural hyperk\"ahler metric on $\Hilb_\mu^W(X)$ are equivalent to the analogous statements for $M_G(X)$.
 Unlike the metric on $\Hilb_\mu^W(X)$, the one on $M_G(X)$ is in most cases algebraic and therefore one can hope that it admits a finite-dimensional construction as a (stratified) hyperk\"ahler manifold, e.g.\ as a hyperk\"ahler quotient of a vector space, or a hyperk\"ahler submanifold of such a quotient.
 Indeed, we are able to verify that this is the case for several $X$.